TyBoss/spectacular-image-viewer/README.md

 ```

 1. SET the following environment parameters list above either in your bash_profile or shell.
+1. ENSURE THAT YOU HAVE NODE INSTALLED (v8.0)
 1. RUN NPM INSTALL
 1. RUN NPM START
   * The server should launch at http://localhost:9001